J-BarrettPY/EthicalHackingNotes/readme.md

 -	Removing evidence of your presence in a system - What is the purpose of covering the track?
 -	Determining the size and scope of your test - What is the objective of reconnaissance and footprinting?
 -	Giving attackers remote access to the infected system - What is the purpose of the command and control (C2) phase?

+# Network Foundations

+## OSI Layers
+-	Application
+-	Presentation
+-	Session
+-	Transport
+-	Network
+-	Data Link
+-	Physical

+Application: The Application layer is the one closest to the end user.
+Application layer protocols manage the communication needs of the application.
+For example, the Hypertext Transfer Protocol (HTTP) is an Application layer protocol.

+Presentation: The Presentation layer is responsible for preparing data for the Application layer.
+It ensures the data handed up to the application is in the right format so it can be consumed.
+When systems are communicating, there may be disconnects in formatting between the two endpoints, and the Presentation layer makes sure that data is formatted correctly.
+As such, character encoding formats like the American Standard Code for Information Interchange (ASCII), Unicode, and the Extended Binary Coded Decimal Interchange Code (EBCDIC) all belong at the Presentation layer.
+Additionally, so does the Joint Photographic Experts Group (JPEG).

+Session: The Session layer manages the communication between the endpoints when it comes to maintaining the communication of the applications (the client or sever).
+Remote procedure calls (RPCs) are an example of a function at the Session layer.
+The Session layer takes care of making sure that files are successfully transmitted and complete for example.

+Transport: The Transport layer takes care of segmenting messages for transmission.
+Both the TCP and the UDP are transport protocols.

+Network: The Network layer gets messages from one endpoint to another.
+IP is one protocol that exists or operates at this layer.

+Data Link: One other address to contend with is the media access control (MAC) address.
+This is a layer 2 address, identifying the network interface on the network so communications can get from one system to another on the local network.
+The Address Resolution Protocol (ARP), virtual local area networks (VLANs), Ethernet, and Frame Relay are Data Link layer protocols.

+Physical: This is all the protocols that manager the physical communications.
+10BaseT, 10Base2, 100BaseTX, and 1000BaseT are all examples of Physical layer protocols.

+## TCP

+-	Application
+-	Transport
+-	Internet
+-	Link

+Essentially what happens is that the Session, Presentation, and Application layers from the OSI model are collapsed into the Application layer in the TCP/IP model.
+Additionally, the Physical and Data Link layers from the OSI model are collapsed into the Link layer in the TCP/IP model.

+# Knowledge Check
+True or false about communication models:
+-	They are broken into layers and the layers are stacked on top of one another.
+Hence, they are generally referred to as communication stacks.
+-	They make use of the protocol, which is a set of rules or conventions that dictate communication.
+-	The two main communication models are the OSI model and the TCP/IP model.
+-	The OSI model has four layers, whereas the TCP/IP model has seven layers.
+-	The OSI model is developed by ISO, whereas the TCP/IP model is developed by ARPAnet.

+F, T, T, F, T

+Application: Determines whether a remote communication partner is available and accessible.
+Network: Responsible for adding routing and addressing information to the data.
+Presentation: Imposes common or standardized structure and formatting rules onto the data.
+Session: Responsible for establishing, maintaining, and terminating communications between two computers.
+Transport: Responsible for managing the connection integrity and controlling the session.

+TCP/IP Architecture Layers:
+-	Application
+-	Transport
+-	Internet
+-	Link

+## Topologies
+-Bus network, consists off a single network cable to which every device on the network connects.
+-Star network has a mediating device between all devices.
+This may be a hub or switch.
+-Ring network centralized unit which all devices connect to.
+-Mesh all devices are connected to each other.

+## Physical Networking

+# Knowledge Check
+-	A MAC address is represented in hexadecimal values because it’s a common way to represent octets.
+-	The common format of a MAC address is 8 octets, generally separated by colons.
+-	Users send messages to every device on the network by using the broadcast address.
+The broadcast MAC address is ff:ff:ff:ff:ff.
+-	Switching makes determinations about what traffic goes to which port based on the destination IPv4 address.
+-	Switching reduces the amount of traffic going out the switch port and down the wire and improves performance.

+T, F, T, F, T

+## IP

+# Knowledge Check
+-	IPv6: Uses 128-bit addresses laid out in a hexadecimal notation.
+-	IPv6: Supports auto and renumbering address configuration.
+-	IPv4: Supports manual and DHCP address configuration.
+-	IPv4: Uses 32-bit addresses laid out in a dotted-decimal notation.

+Type of service: Assists network elements in making decisions about the QoS by prioritizing and deprioritizing messages.
+Time to live: Indicates how long a message can stay on the network before being considered expired.
+Fragment offset: Indicates where the data in the packet aligns and is measured in units of 8-byte blocks.
+Checksum: Determines whether the header is intact and is defined as a 1’s complement sum of the 16-bit words.
+Protocol: Informs the receiving system which headers to look for in the transport header.

+## TCP

+# Knowledge Check

+Sequence number: A 32-bit number set to a random value when the conversation is initiated.
+Data offset: A 4-bit value indicating the number of 32-bit words in the TCP header.
+Control bit: A 6 flag bit value used to indicate the disposition of the message.
+Source port: A 16-bit field that involves traffic originated from on the sending side.
+Checksum: A 16-bit field used to make sure that the communication hasn’t been corrupted.
+Destination port: A 16-bit field assigned to the application communicating with the server.

+## Network Architectures
+MAN: Serves a large geographical area that sits in between a local area network and a wide area network.
+LAN: Includes systems that are local and probably in the same room or building or on the same floor.
+VLAN: Handles the isolation at layer 2 by software/firmware rather than physically.
+WAN: Consists of a network whose nodes are more than 10 or so miles apart.

+## Cloud Computing

+## Storage as a Service (SaaS)
+Storage as a service has a large number of uses, including backups and the ability to access your data no matter where you are or what device you are using.

+## Infrastructure as a Service (IaaS)
+Virtualizing your complete infrastructure.

+## Platform as a Service (PaaS)
+Using PaaS, you can quickly create an entire virtual network with all of the virtual devices needed to support the service or application.

+## Software as a Service
+Using software online, such as Google Docs or Office Online.

+# Knowledge Check

+PaaS: Provides the ability to develop applications in a virtual environment without the cost of a physical platform.
+IaaS: Offers computer networking, storage, load balancing, routing, and VM hosting.
+SaaS: Requires some type of front end or web portal to make itself available to the user.